iotaledger/susee-streams-poc/sensor/README.md

             Deletes the current client status of the sensor so that all subscriptions get lost and the sensor can be used to subscribe to a new Streams channel.
-            TODO: In future versions the seed will also be replaced by a new generated seed.
             TODO: -----------------------------
                   --------  WARNING  ---------- Currently there is no confirmation cli dialog
                   -----------------------------       use this option carefully!